 If you are planning to own a business in Paraguay, SAUCE program is a way to go.
 Otherwise, starting a business might be too bureaucratic and time-consuming.
 On the other hand, this program applies only to those who don’t already have visa-free access to Paraguay.
 If you are from the USA, Canada, EU you will get your residency in the way we stated above.

 Residency leading to citizenship

-After three years residing in Paraguay, it is possible to apply for their citizenship and to eventually obtain a passport (two years after obtaining a citizenship).
+After three years residing in Paraguay, it is possible to apply for their citizenship.
 In 2018.
 Paraguayan citizens had visa-free or visa on arrival access to 143 countries and territories including the UK, EU, and Russia, ranking the Paraguayan passport 29th in terms of travel freedom according to the Henley Passport Index.

 In order to obtain a citizenship, you will need to actually reside in Paraguay for three years.
 This means that you need to be physically in the country for at least 183 days per year.

 However, permanent residency in Paraguay will bring you certain travel advantages.
 You will be able to travel to all countries that are Mercosur members.
 This means that with your Paraguay residency card you will be able to travel to most of South America visa-free!
 Paraguay ID card will replace your passport when traveling to these countries (similarly to EU IDs in Europe).